docksgit/dataeng/twitter-data-pipeline-airflow/README.md

 12. Open `Public IPv4 DNS`+`:8080` in a browser
 13. Login using Airflow credential
 14. The DAG should be included over there and ready to manage
+15. After the DAG run, the specified data should be created and transfered into S3 Bucket